DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - ✏️Production: Places the information into a format that may be shared with others and delivers it to other parties, such as opposing counsel.
     - ✏️Presentation: Displays the information to witnesses, the court, and other parties.

-- 7.1.1 Evidence collection and handling
+- 7.1.1 🔴Evidence collection and handling
     - Evidence (or artifacts) collection is complex, should be done by professionals, and can be thrown out of court if incorrectly handled
     - It’s important to preserve original evidence
     - 🔥**International Organization on Computer Evidence (IOCE)** six principles for media, network and software analysis: